-Northern courts[.]"
-Paul Finkleman, Slavery in the Courtroom 57 (1985). ""[T]imes can blind us to certain truths and later generations can see that laws once thought necessary and proper in fact serve only to oppress."
+For centuries New York courts rejected human slavery, a status that stripped the slave of her autonomy and harnessed her to her master's will.
+Lemmon, 20 N.Y.
+562, is acknowledged as "one of the most extreme examples of hostility to slavery in Northern courts[.]"
+Paul Finkleman, Slavery in the Courtroom 57 (1985). "'[T]imes can blind us to certain truths and later generations can see that laws once thought necessary and proper in fact serve only to oppress."
 16 N.Y.S.3d at 917-18 (citation omitted).
-The legal personhood of chimpanzees, at least with respect to their right to a common law writ of habeas corpus, is one of those truths; their legal thinghood has become an anachronism.
+The legal personhood of chimpanzees, at least with respect to their right to a common law writ of habeas corpus, is one of those truths; their legal thinghood has become an embarrassing anachronism.

-Humans who have never been sentient or conscious or possessed of a brain should have basic legal rights.
-But if humans bereft even of sentience are entitled to personhood, then this Court must either recognize Kiko's just equality claim to bodily liberty or reject equality.
+Even humans born with anencephaly, who have never been sentient or conscious or possessed of a brain, have, and should have, basic legal rights.
+But if humans bereft even of sentience are entitled to personhood, then this Court must either recognize Tommy's just equality claim to bodily liberty or reject equality.
 Abraham Lincoln understood that the act of extending equality protects everyone: "[i]n giving freedom to the slave, we assure freedom to the free, honorable alike in what we give, and what we preserve."
 5 Collected Works of Abraham Lincoln 537 (Roy P. Basler, ed.
 1953)(annual message to Congress of December 1, 1862)(emphasis in original).